danielabar/meblog/src/markdown/old-ruby-new-mac.md

 The issue here is with OpenSSL linking against the i386 architecture, which is not compatible with the new Mac's ARM-based architecture, and so the build fails.
 There are some [suggestions](https://stackoverflow.com/questions/69012676/install-older-ruby-versions-on-a-m1-macbook) related to uninstalling OpenSSL and re-installing with alternate compile flags.
 You can also attempt to uninstall all the dev tooling, setup for [rosetta all the things](https://apple.stackexchange.com/questions/409746/run-everything-in-rosetta-2-on-silicon-mac), then re-install.

 I tried a variety of these and was still getting errors.
-Keep in mind its not just Ruby that needs to be installed, its also all the older gems and some of them require native extensions which will also cause issues.
-I was also concerned that it would cause problems when I have to switch to other projects that use newer Ruby versions (3.x and above are compiled for the newer Macs), as I frequently toggle between different projects.
-In this post I'll share an alternative solution using Docker that I found easier to get working.
+Keep in mind its not just Ruby that needs to be installed, its also all the older gems, some of which require native extensions and will run into compilation issues.
+I was also concerned that it would cause problems when switching to other projects that use newer Ruby versions (3.x and above are compiled for the newer Macs), as I frequently toggle between different projects.
+In this post I'll share an alternative solution using [Docker](https://www.docker.com/) that I found easier to get working.

 The idea is to build a Docker image that comes with the older Ruby version needed for this project, mount the project code into this image, and install the project dependencies as part of the image.
 Then a container can be run from this image, and all the usual Rails commands such as starting a server, console, etc. can be run inside the container.

 <aside class="markdown-aside">
-This post assumes some familiarity with some Docker concepts including images, containers, and use of Docker Compose to manage multi-container applications.
+This post assumes familiarity with Docker concepts including images, containers, and use of Docker Compose to manage multi-container applications.
 If you need a refresher on Docker fundamentals, check out the <a class="markdown-link" href="https://docs.docker.com/get-started/">Getting Started</a> guide and <a class="markdown-link" href="https://docs.docker.com/get-started/resources/">Educational Resources</a>.
 </aside>

 ## Docker Image